pdp10/sbpipe/README.md

 error occurs.
 Issues and feature requests can be notified using the github issue tracking system for SBpipe at the web page: https://github.com/pdp10/sbpipe/issues.
-To help us better identify and reproduce your problem, some technical info
+To help us better identify and reproduce your problem, some technical info.

 .. _Snakemake: https://snakemake.readthedocs.io
 .. _HTML: http://sbpipe.readthedocs.io/en/latest/